Why Is My Teenager So Rebellious?

 Do you ever ask yourself Why is my teenager so rebellious?
 Adolescence is a very stigmatized stage.
 Parents fear it and we all assume that, at this age, young people become unmanageable.
 Therefore, the stereotype of the rebellious adolescent is part of the collective imagination and we constantly seek to avoid or appease these behaviors.
 If your child is past puberty, you may have noticed changes in their attitude.
 In some young people, the behavioral alterations are more notable than in others, but in both cases, the patterns are similar: Defiance of authority, questioning of norms, and opposition to parents.

 All of these are natural behaviors typical of this stage.
-However, when we’re not aware of them in advance, they can cause is confusion and suffering as parents.
-In order to find yourself more prepared for your child’s adolescence, we’re going to explain to you what these changes in behavior are due to and how to accompany them.
+However, when we’re not aware of them in advance, they can cause confusion and suffering for parents.
+In order to find yourself more prepared for your child’s adolescence, we’re going to explain to you what these changes in behavior are due to and how to deal with them.

 Why is my teenager so rebellious?